jordan2lee/cell-dissociation/README.md

 </details>

-# 3. COMPARING PSEUDO-BULK TO BULK SAMPLE WORKFLOW
+# 4. COMPARING PSEUDO-BULK TO BULK SAMPLE ANALYSIS (WIP)

 **PURPOSE: to convert scRNA gene-cell count matrices into a pseudo-bulk count matrix.
 Then compare this pseduo-bulk data to the bulk RNA count matrix**